top of page

 Recent Publications

-This article presents the results of a comparative analysis of online mandated reporter trainings regarding child abuse.
-Programs from 47 U.S. states and the District of Columbia.
+This article presents the results of a comparative analysis of online mandated reporter training regarding child abuse across 47 U.S. states and the District of Columbia.

 Significant variation was identified in terms of the scope, content, didactic approach, delivery method, and outcome measures across different trainings.